Newport Wasps: 1960s

-The following season they joined the inaugural British League season (the top division) and would remain in the top division until 1977.
-The team weas based at the now-defunct Somerton Park stadium, which was also the home of football and greyhound racing.
+Speedway in Newport arrived at Somerton Park (also the home of football) for the 1964 Provincial Speedway League season (division 2).
+The greyhound racing owners of Somerton Park had recently put the stadium up for sale and ended the greyhound racing in October 1963.
 The tight speedway track meant that turf had to be brought on to make the corner flag area for football matches and removed once the match had finished.